Vacation (2015 film)

-Vacation is a 2015 American road comedy film written and directed by Jonathan Goldstein and John Francis Daley (in their directorial debuts).
+Vacation is a 2015 American road comedy film, written and directed by John Francis Daley and Jonathan Goldstein.
 It stars Ed Helms, Christina Applegate, Leslie Mann, Beverly D'Angelo, Chris Hemsworth, and Chevy Chase.
-It is the fifth and final theatrical installment of the Vacation film series, serving as a standalone sequel to Vegas Vacation (1997).
-It is also the second not to carry the National Lampoon name after Vegas Vacation, and was released by New Line Cinema and Warner Bros. on July 29, 2015.
-It grossed $104 million on a $31 million budget and received generally negative reviews.
+It is the fifth theatrical installment of the Vacation film series.

+Vacation was released on July 29, 2015, by Warner Bros.
+Pictures.
+The film received generally negative reviews from critics and grossed $104 million on a $31 million budget.

 Plot

-Rusty Griswold is now working as a pilot for a low budget regional airline called Econo-Air, living in Suburban Chicago, Illinois and shares a stale relationship with his wife Debbie and their two sons, their shy and awkward 14-year-old James, and their sadistic 12-year-old Kevin, who constantly bullies and torments his older brother.
-The gloating from his friends Jack and Nancy Peterson about a family trip they had in Paris, Île-de-France in France doesn't help his situation.
+Rusty Griswold is now working as a pilot for the low budget regional airline Econo-Air, living in suburban Chicago and in a stale relationship with his wife Debbie and their two sons, shy and awkward 14-year-old James, and naughty and sadistic 12-year-old Kevin, who constantly bullies and torments James.
+The gloating from his friends Jack and Nancy Peterson about a family trip they had in Paris does not help matters.

-He desires to relive the fun of his family vacations and holiday gatherings from his childhood.
-These memories prompt him to abandon his family's annual trip to their cabin in Cheboygan, Michigan (which the rest of the family secretly hated), and instead drive cross country from Chicago to Walley World, just like he did with his parents and sister.
-For the trip, Rusty rents a Tartan Prancer, an ugly, over-complicated Albanian SUV.
+Desiring to relive his childhood family vacations and holiday gatherings, Rusty surprises his family with an alternative summer vacation.
+Rather than their annual trip to a cabin in Cheboygan, Michigan (which everyone else secretly hated and called Cheboring), he plans a road trip from Chicago to Walley World, just like he did with his parents and sister.
+For the trip, Rusty rents a Tartan Prancer, an ugly, over-complicated minivan built in Albania.

 Along the way, the Griswolds take many detours.
-The first stop is in Memphis, Tennessee, where it's revealed that the otherwise mild-mannered Debbie was an extremely promiscuous Tri Pi sorority sister in college nicknamed 'Debbie Do Anything'.
+The first stop is in Memphis, where it is revealed that the otherwise mild-mannered Debbie was an extremely promiscuous Tri Pi sorority sister nicknamed 'Debbie Do Anything'.
 To prove that she was the rebellious student, Debbie attempts to run an obstacle course while drunk, but fails miserably.
-While staying at a motel, James meets Adena, a girl his age that he saw while driving on the highway, but she is scared away by Rusty's failed attempts to be a "wingman".
+While staying at a motel, James meets Adena, a girl his age that he saw while driving on the highway, but she is scared off by Rusty's failed attempts to be a "wingman".

-In Arkansas, they are led to a supposedly hidden hot spring by a "helpful" local, eventually realizing that it's actually a raw sewage dump.
-They return to their SUV, only to see that it's been broken into and sprayed with graffiti, as well as finding their luggage and cash stolen.
+In Arkansas, Rusty saw a beautiful woman driving a Ferrari, but the woman gets hit by a semi truck, they are led to a supposedly hidden hot spring by a "helpful" local, eventually realizing that it is actually a raw sewage dump.
+They return to their van, only to see that it has been broken into, sprayed with graffiti, and emptied of their luggage and cash.

-They stop in Plano, Texas, to get help from Rusty's sister Audrey and her attractive husband Stone Crandall.
-Rusty begins to suspect problems in his relationship with Debbie due to her seeming acceptance of Stone's obviously outward sexual advances, but she rebuffs his suspicions; Stone then walks in on the couple and makes a show of his muscular body and oversized genitalia.
+Stopping in Plano, Texas, they get help from Rusty's sister Audrey and her attractive husband Stone Crandall.
+Rusty begins to fear problems in his relationship with Debbie due to her seeming acceptance of Stone's obvious sexual advances, but she rebuffs his suspicions; Stone then walks in on them and shows off his muscular body and oversized genitalia.